TheXardas/changed-git-files/readme.md

 ### 0.0.2

-* sgf.includeContent added.
+* cgf.includeContent added.
 Now it is possible to also get the file content

 ### 0.0.1